-University Hospitals, The National Board of Childhelp, and Gilmour Academy.
+Kenn serves on the Board of Trustees for the University of Notre Dame and the Smithsonian and University Hospitals.
+He also serves on the Board of Stonebriar Finance Holdings and is an aviation advisor to the Guggenheim Aero Opportunity Fund.
 "Every day carries an opportunity to make a difference and share yourself, your life and your resources with others," Ricci states.
 In 2014, Kenn was honored by the Northeast Ohio Chapter of the Cystic Fibrosis Foundation for championing research and treatment of the disease, which affects 30,000 children and adults in the United States.